7th January 1978

 By the time the players emerge Chelsea have gone 3-0 up at Stamford Bridge.
 The Reserves of ’77 are on fire.
 Walker has been joined on the score sheet by Finnieston & Langley, & Bill Garner is to distinguish himself by giving the man who broke Peter Osgood’s leg, Emlyn Hughes, a well-deserved shove in the face, leading to an absurd show of histrionic floor writhing from the squeaky voiced Thatcherite.
 This earns the derision & contempt of commentator Brian Moore, & proponents of the theory that foreigners introduced us to the dark arts of cheating are referred to its presence on YouTube, along with Man City & Derby striker’s Franny Lee’s propensity to trip himself up in the penalty box (he scored 13 penalties in one season alone!) or punch the ball into the opposition goal.

-As the players make their way towards the team coach,& Brian Bason’s signature is obtained, some of the players look over towards us.
+As the players make their way towards the team coach, & Brian Bason’s signature is obtained, some of the players look over towards us.
 Gary Locke has the wary, weary look of a man who would rather be elsewhere.
 Stamford Bridge presumably.
 Bradley appears as chirpy & effervescent off pitch as on.
 I instantly like Bradley, but you suspect he won’t make it as a footballer, being seemingly far too wide-eyed & void of cynicism to make it in a world then largely populated by persons entirely opposite to this, as depicted in the bitter book ‘Only A Game’ by scrawny ex-Millwall grouch Eamon Dunphy.
 ‘What’s the Chelsea score lads?’ he asks us.
 ‘They’re winning 3-0’ we chorus, delighted to have such glorious knowledge to impart.
 Heads turn among the players but there is a short period of silence.
 Clearly, this is not Dunphy styled resentment at their first team colleagues astounding success & its implications for their first team futures, but because, like all of us, they simply don’t believe it is happening!
 Poor Gary Locke glances at me with an even warier & wearier ‘don’t take the piss son’ look on his face.
 ‘No really lads, what’s the score?’ says Bradley.
 By now a bigger lad has appeared.
 He has a bigger & better radio.
 There’s always a bigger lad.
 With a bigger & better radio.
 He confirms the score.
 Doubts are allayed, autographs signed, & Bradley has an even jauntier spring in his step as he makes his way on to the coach & it departs into the January gloom.
-Garner sets up Walker for a fourth Chelsea goal as we make our way home.
+Liverpool pull a goal back, but Garner sets up Walker for a fourth Chelsea goal as we make our way home.
 Kenny Dalglish gets a late consolation for Liverpool but it is too little, too late.
 The Champions have been conquered, & Sam Bolton can prepare to drop a Chelsea rather than Liverpool, ball on to the cold, hard BBC floor when the 4th Round draw takes place.
 Bob Paisley makes ominous press conference references to the fact that Liverpool will be returning for a league fixture before too long.
 Amazingly, Chelsea win that one too, 3-1 this time.
 When Chelsea win the FA Cup in 1997, beating Liverpool 4-2 again along the way, Emlyn Hughes pops up in the media sneering that in his era Liverpool had beaten Chelsea for fun.
 1978 didn’t happen apparently.
 Paisley, along with chairman John Smith, does his best to point the finger of blame at Chelsea fans at the Heysel Inquiry a decade later.
 Paisley & Hughes are considerable footballing figures in post war English football but as a Chelsea fan I find them both diminished by such actions & words.

 After the Liverpool win it is a long, agonizing wait until Sunday afternoon for any TV highlights.
 Oxford is in the ATV region, so it’s ‘Star Soccer’ presented by the great Hugh ‘and Birtles says mmm yes, I’ll have a piece of that’ Johns, usually still pretending to be sat in the gantry at Molineux or St Andrews talking into his massive microphone 21 hours after the game has finished.
 Being in this region means we are feeding on scraps where Chelsea are concerned.
 The Liverpool game is relegated to a goal round-up at the end of the programme.
 We are still in an era when the only live domestic club game shown live is the FA Cup Final & not even highlights of midweek league matches are allowed, so clips of Chelsea games are like a banana to a wartime evacuee.
 ‘I always said that boy would go far’ says my mum as Clive Walker’s wicked shot thunders past the despairing hand of Ray Clemence from the unlikeliest of angles.
 I am relishing the prospect of speaking to my chief tormentor at school the following day.
 I approach him in the corridor between lessons & mention the match with a smile.
 ‘I don’t support Liverpool any more’ he says.
 ‘I’m an Arsenal fan now.’
 In denying me my moment he also denies himself any genuinely fulfilling future moments of pleasure as a football supporter.
 With one brief sentence he enters the fan’s equivalent of Purgatory.